 Physiologically, there are a number of compounding factors that can predispose women to a state of depression after childbirth, including hormone fluctuations, physical exhaustion, sleep deprivation, and trauma surrounding childbirth.
 First of all, there is a significant rebalancing of hormone levels that occurs as the body adjusts back to a non-pregnant state.
-During pregnancy the body is awash with elevated levels of both estrogen and progesterone, for example, which are secreted by the placenta.
-After delivery, the abrupt drop in these and other hormone levels can cause a sudden, unexpected crash in mood at the very moment when women have anticipated feeling overjoyed and blissfully happy.
+During pregnancy, the body is awash with elevated levels of both estrogen and progesterone, for example, which are secreted by the placenta.
+After delivery, the abrupt drop in these and other hormone levels can cause a sudden, unexpected crash in the mood at the very moment when women have anticipated feeling overjoyed and blissfully happy.
 The stark contrast between women’s expectations of bliss and the bleak reality of their sadness or despair only serves to heighten the distress caused by the situation and can furthermore trigger feelings of shame and inadequacy.

 Another contributing factor to postpartum depression is physical exhaustion.
 Even with the best possible nutrition, nurturing a child in utero taps the body’s resources, and the already taxing experience of pregnancy then culminates in the further taxing experience of childbirth.
 A range of elements can contribute to physical exhaustion after labor and delivery including protracted labor, high physical exertion coupled with low caloric intake, sleep deprivation, major blood loss, and surgical intervention.
-Even after the smoothest of deliveries, a woman’s physical resources will be low, and this state of vulnerability is her starting point for the marathon of caring for a newborn.
+Even after the smoothest of deliveries, a woman’s physical resources will below, and this state of vulnerability is her starting point for the marathon of caring for a newborn.
 Without deliberate care and rest, women are at risk of becoming further depleted as the weeks and months pass.

 Communities in many cultures around the world honor the necessity of proper postpartum care, lavishing mothers with support, vitality-boosting meals, and ample opportunities to rest.
 According to Heng Ou of The First Forty Days, this rest period typically spans the first 3 to 6 weeks postpartum, and it plays an essential role in ensuring a mom’s return to physical strength and mental wellbeing.
 However, many of us are not so lucky to have this built-in culture of family and community support.
 We may instead find ourselves more or less alone, possibly harboring a belief system that we should be able to do it all without much outside input.
 And the result is overwhelming.